 Nowhere is chemical innovation demonstrated better than in electronic devices such as laptops, computers and phones.
 The screens of these devices are reliant upon synthetic glass-ceramic, its crystalline structure providing the essential heat resistance and toughness required for when the devices are inevitably dropped.
 Moreover, the technology behind the touchscreens utilised in laptops, computers and phones is rooted in chemistry, with both resistive and capacitive touchscreens requiring conductive substrates and many of the vivid colours displayed on the device screens created by rare-earth metals.

-The recently developed electrically conductive paint further demonstrates the contribution of chemistry to the electronics industry.
+Electrically conductive paint further demonstrates the contribution of chemistry to the electronics industry.
 Formed from an ink composition including conductive materials, the paint enables wires and sensors to be created on almost any material, even facilitating the creation of light switches on walls without the need for sockets, cables or wiring.
 The creative opportunities provided by this material alone are potentially extensive.
-For example, the paint has already played a starring role in the music video from Calvin Harris’ song “Ready for the Weekend”, in which movement of dancers painted with the conductive ink triggered audio loops in the track.

 Polymers for Coating and Camouflage